ZachVeenstra/TheTuringTrio/docs/software_requirements_specification.md

     2. Images in a journal shall load in less than 1 second when uploaded.
     3. Public posts shall load on the home page in less than 2 seconds.
 		4. The Login page to Homepage shall load in less than 1 second after the user clicks the login button
-		5. The Create account page shall load in less than 1 second after the user clicks the create account button.
+		5. The Create account page shall load in less than 1 second after the user clicks the create account button from the login page
 		6. The smartprompt shall take less than 1 second when the user clicks the smartprompt button to help generate the prompt for the journal.
+		7. The login page shall load in less than 1 second after the user clicks the word "here" link in the create account page.

 3. Security
     1. The journal when it is being used shall have high security to prevent it from leaking data or being hacked into.
 		2. The journal shall decline a user who does not have the correct username and passord to prevent fraud, which gives security to the journal.
+		3. The journal shall decline a user who does not set the username, or confirm the password to send the user from create account to the homepage giving security to the journal.

 4. Usability
     1. The journal shall have the ability to be reused as much times as the user makes journal entries.